ElvisYong/smubabygptbot/README.md

 - Markdown formatting issues in replies → The bot uses `parse_mode: Markdown`.
 - WSL2 or local dev → Ensure the tunnel URL is stable and exported in `.env`.
 - Node version errors → Use Node 18+.

+Caregiver enrichment specifics:
+- Data.gov.sg listing not shown → Dataset unavailable or no matches for the area; the bot falls back to LifeSG steps and links.

 ---